microsoft/WhatTheHack/015-Serverless/Student/Challenge-03.md

     | `cosmosDBConnectionString` |                                                                    Cosmos DB Primary Connection String                                                                 |
     | `blobStorageConnection`    |                                                               Blob storage connection string                                                                |

-**HINT**: You have to configure a Managed Identity for the Function to be able to read from the Key Vault secrets using RBAC.
-Also, the Secret URI must finish with a trailing "/" when not referring a version.
-For example: `@Microsoft.KeyVault(SecretUri=https://wth-serverless-kv.vault.azure.net/secrets/blobStorageConnection/)`

-**HINT:** Understand the RBAC role "KeyVault Administrator", which is more privileged than the "KeyVault Secrets User" role that the functions will use.
+- Configure the RBAC role "KeyVault Administrator" for yourself, to read and write secrets via the portal, which is a more privileged role than the "KeyVault Secrets User" role that the functions will use to just read secrets using a Managed Identity.

 ## Success Criteria